david-a-parry/CrossMap/README.md

 ...because with huge VCF datasets it is sometimes necessary to output to compressed files or pipe to other commands.
 Neither of these options was available in the most recent version of CrossMap at the time of forking.
 This is based on v0.2.6 of CrossMap.

+Furthermore, the mode to read from STDIN in CrossMap.py is broken.
+This fork fixes that issue.

 ## How?

 In addition to the python modules required by the standard version of CrossMap you will also need to have the Bio.bgzf module from biopython (biopython.org) if you want to write to bgzip compressed files.
 If you have pip installed you should be able to run the following to acheive this: